 - What’s new at the zoo?
 Draw or print pictures of baby animals and put one in each egg.
 Each time your child finds an egg, have them “hatch” into the animal and stay in character, moving like an animal, from egg to egg.
 Preschoolers will especially enjoy slithering like a snake, flying like a bird, stomping like a baby elephant, galloping like a colt, and, of course, hopping like a bunny!

 - Work together with neighbours to organize a community-wide social distancing Easter egg hunt: Ask your children to draw Easter eggs or other Easter crafts and hang them in a window or on your door, where other egg-hunters can easily spot them.
 When the day of the Easter egg hunt comes along, this is a great opportunity to get some fresh air, and walk around the neighbourhood to spot as many Easter crafts as you can!
 You could even turn it into a friendly competition to see who can spot the most crafts.
-Be sure to keep six feet away from anyone who’s not a member of your household.

 - Egg-cellent activities: Turn your Easter egg hunt into an opportunity to rediscover forgotten games, books, toys, and activities for the family to do together in the coming weeks.
-Brainstorm ideas for things you’d like to do with your kids while at home, and write these down on slips of paper (you can illustrate these for toddlers or preschoolers to “read”).
+Brainstorm ideas for things you’d like to do with your kids, and write these down on slips of paper (you can illustrate these for toddlers or preschoolers to “read”).
 Put one slip inside each egg, and add them to an activity jar or basket as your children find the eggs.
 Next time the kids are bored, or you’re looking for a family activity, have the kids close their eyes and draw a surprise activity.
 It’s a great way to dust off Monopoly, revisit a classic Easter story you’ve been saving to read, or challenge the kids to a jump-rope contest outside.
 Need inspiration?
 Try some of the ideas in this roundup of 200+ activities you can do with kids at home!

 - Hatch a story.
 Two ways to play: